frangucc/thenodechronbook/stealth_mode.md

 # STEALTH MODE

 **IMPORTANT**
-If you are an artist, read the script only.
+If you are an artist, go to.
 Put you work in "pencils" when finished.
 This page is mostly Franchino's research and raw script.

 ---